mmuller88/mmblog/content/aws-sst-cdk-to-tf/index.md

 Change the AWS CloudFormation to Terraform.
 Give back the full Terraform code!
 ```

-Through the output from all those answers into the main.tf file
+Through the output from all those answers into the main.tf file.

 ## Step 3: Cleanup the main.tf